-1.6 Decision to Be Made
+1.6 Next Steps

-This Draft SRP is intended to inform decision-makers and provide the public with information and analysis needed to enable meaningful review and comment on the AL TIG's proposal to proceed with implementing the Mobile Street Boardwalk project using additional DWH NRDA funds above the originally approved amount.
-After consideration of public comments, the AL TIG will decide whether to provide additional funding for the Mobile Street Boardwalk project as proposed in this Draft SRP, or to provide funding to the alternative Centennial Boardwalk project, or to take no action.
+This Final SRP is intended to provide decision-makers and the public with information and analysis documenting the AL TIG's decision to proceed with implementing the Mobile Street Boardwalk project using additional DWH NRDA funds above the originally approved amount.
+Once this plan is fully approved and the additional funding is received, the boardwalk will be contracted for engineering and design.